hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 ## Section 1 - All aspects of the proposal and some advice thrown in

 ## Chapter 1 - Birth of an Idea

+- You must know what you want to write about.
+- clarity
+- what is in our hearts tend to be more interesting and revealing than what is in our heads
+- must have commercial appeal
+- research what has already been successfully published as a reliable way to test-market the viability of your idea
+- the proposal is your blueprint to show not only your talent, but that your work can please the market please in order to sustain itself
+-

 ## Chapter 2 - Choosing the Title